BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 2.md

 > Once `.csv` saved.
 Disconnect the Arduino USB and all jumpwires to Arduino to let the system cool down.

-#### :pencil2:  Report Item 2-c (Individual)
+#### :pencil2:  Report Item 2-b (Individual)

-In Jupyter Notebook, use Python to plot tempature of the system:
+In Jupyter Notebook, use Python to plot temperature of the system:
 * Plot Time (seconds) as X-axis
 * Plot Temperature (degree C) as Y-axis